-If the delivery is humiliating or the intent is to punish someone or to “teach them a lesson they won’t forget,” feedback can be threatening and upsetting — despite the fact that it’s actually much more about the deliverer than it is about the recipient.
+If the delivery humiliates or the intent is to punish someone or “teach them a lesson they won’t forget,” feedback can be threatening and upsetting — despite the fact that it’s actually much more about the deliverer than it is about the recipient.
 Think of those times you’ve seen an angry parent in the supermarket telling a child, “I’ll give you something to cry about!”

 Feedback Needs Context

-There’s a real difference between accepting feedback — hearing out the giver, refraining from interrupting, and avoiding defensive behavior and excessive explanations — and applying feedback by making real changes in behavior, approach, and communication in ways that help advance overall improvements in the workplace environment, culture, etc.
+There’s a real difference between accepting feedback — hearing out the giver, refraining from interrupting, and avoiding defensive behavior and excessive explanations — and applying feedback by making real changes in behavior, and communication in ways that help advance overall workplace and business improvements.

 To accept and incorporate feedback successfully, individuals need to be able to fit the feedback into everything else they already know about their situation.
 Then, it’s crucial for them to link the feedback to how they see themselves, their roles, and their accomplishments.
-Otherwise, the feedback is just a lot of wah, wah, wah, like the voices of the adults in the Peanuts cartoon strip.
+Otherwise, the feedback is just a lot of wah, wah, wah, like the voices of the adults in a Peanuts cartoon.